PurpleI2P/pyseeder/INSTALL.md

 Installation
 ============

-Requirements: python3 and python cryptography package
+Requirements: python3 and python cryptography package, requests for transports

 Example for Ubuntu/Debian
 -------------------------